-The Avila MBA Program for international students in Kansas City has a long history of providing high quality education and career advancement.
-For many years, the Avila MBA Program for international students has provided its expertise and business knowledge for the students from all over the world.
-With its diverse cultural environment, small class size, and personalized instruction, the program is an excellent choice for the international students seeking to advance their career and expand their business knowledge.
+The Avila MBA Program in Kansas City has a long history of providing high quality education and career advancement for international students engaged in the global marketplace.
+Avila University's MBA Program for international students provides expertise and business knowledge to students from all over the world.
+With its diverse cultural environment, small class size, and personalized instruction, the program is an excellent choice for international students seeking to advance their careers.

-To be admitted into the MBA Program for International Students, applicants should have a baccalaureate degree from an accredited institution and should intend to be full-time students (a minimum of 6 credit hours per tri-mester) until the completion of their graduation requirements.
+To be admitted into the MBA Program for International Students, applicants must have a baccalaureate degree from an accredited institution and intend to be full-time students (a minimum of 6 credit hours per trimester) until the completion of their graduation requirements.
 Formal acceptance into the program is based on the following formula:

 Last 60-hour undergraduate GPA* x 200 + GMAT score =1000 points minimum

 Overall undergraduate GPA* x 200 + GMAT score =950 points minimum

 *GPA- undergraduate grade point average based on a 4.0 scale.

 PLEASE NOTE THAT THE MIMIMUM GMAT SCORE REQUIRED is 420, regardless of undergraduate GPA.

 International Students seeking admission into the MBA Program should submit the following application materials:

 All application materials should be submitted to:

 The MBA program has no actual application deadlines.
 However, international students should apply as early as possible in order to have enough time to obtain their I-20 Forms and F-1 Student Visas.
 Students seeking admission into the MBA program are strongly advised to submit their application materials by the following dates: